 There are many expenses that insurance may not cover (including Medicare); HSAs may be a source of funds to cover these expenses in a tax-free status if they’re qualified expenses.
 This is an underutilized planning vehicle, especially by young people.

-This one is the odd one out.
-These are still high deductible plans, but as the name indicates, these tend to be more customized plans, and it isn’t just one particular type of plan.
+This is the odd one out.
+These are still high deductible plans but tend to be more customized plans, and it isn’t just one particular type of plan.

-You still have the ability to set aside money on a pre-tax basis to help pay for your health care, but the cost of health care will be higher than some other traditional types of health insurance.
+You can set aside money on a pre-tax basis to help pay for your health care, but the cost of health care will be higher than some other traditional types of health insurance.
 These plans tend to have lower premiums and as such, are most popular by employees that tend to be healthy and conscientious about their health and the care they need.

 Guide to 2023 Federal Benefits Open Season

-Choosing your coverage is a personal process and involves careful planning.
+Choosing your federal benefits coverage is a personal process and involves careful planning.
 There’s plenty to think about as each plan type serves a specific group of people and their needs.
-RMG Advisors has put together a free guide that covers the main considerations for each of your open season benefits.

-OPM offers resources but expects that you do your own research to understand your benefits.
-They do not offer planning considerations, nor is there context on how federal employees should be thinking about their benefits as it relates to their overall financial well-being.
-Their website is dense with valuable information, but is primarily focused on providing facts, policies, and rules.
+OPM offers great resources but expects you to do your own research to understand your benefits.
+They do not offer planning considerations, nor is it their intention to offer context on how federal employees should be thinking about their benefits as it relates to their overall financial well-being.